manuel-koch/ollama-authentication-proxy/README.md

 - AUTHORIZATION_APIKEY_1=hello-world
 - AUTHORIZATION_APIKEY_2=my-private-api-key

-The container will use the following ports:
+The container will use the following ports by default, use env-var to change it:

-- 18434: Tool `ollama-authentication-proxy` to validate authorization and proxy requests to ollama
+- 80 (`PORT`): Tool `ollama-authentication-proxy` to validate authorization and proxy requests to ollama
+- 80 (`PORT_HEALTH`): Tool will provide an endpoint at "/ping" for health-checks
-- 11434: Ollama
+- 11434 (`OLLAMA_HOST`): Ollama

+To preload ollama model(s) on startup.
+Use any env-var that starts with `PRELOAD_MODEL` to include the selected model for pre-loading:

+- PRELOAD_MODEL=gemma3n:e4b
+- PRELOAD_MODEL_1=devstral:24b

 ```mermaid
 sequenceDiagram